versionone/VersionOne.Client.Requestor/TECHNICAL.md

  - Create a Basic HTML Form to Edit a Story
  - Wire Up Some jQuery Event Handlers to Submit the Story
  - Conclusion: There's Got to be a Better Way!
+4. Exercise: Giving Some Backbone to the Barebones Story Editor
+ - Replace the Handmade HTML Form with Backbone Forms
+ - Replace `createStoryDto` with Backbone Forms' `getValue()` function
-4. Exercise: Using Backbone Forms and Playing with Model Binding
+5. Hands on Demo: Requestor Backbone Forms and Playing with Model Binding
  - Simple Backbone Forms Example
  - Requestor Tool Configuration for Backbone Forms
  - Generate a Simple JSON Object from the Form